nijiati-abulizi/brain_tumor_classification_and_survival_models/variance_threshold.md

 *Figure 2: Effect of Variance Thresholding on Feature Count*

 ## Conclusion
 Increasing the variance threshold effectively removes low-variance, uninformative features.
 A threshold between **0.01 and 0.03** may be optimal for balancing feature reduction and retaining useful information.
-Further refinement using **L1 regularization or feature importance methods** is recommended.